-It may be a surprise to some that the Priority Pass Select membership that comes with the Amex Platinum only provides complimentary entry to the membership holder.
-All guests cost $27 additional per person that is charged to the card tied to the Priority Pass Select membership, and that fact isn’t always very prominently shared in the lounge.
+It may be a surprise to some that the Priority Pass Select membership that comes with the Amex Platinum only provides complimentary entry to the membership holder and two guests.
+All additional guests cost $27 per person that is charged to the card tied to the Priority Pass Select membership, and that fact isn’t always very prominently shared in the lounge.
 Some lounges provide free entry to very young children up to two or three years old or so, but even that isn’t 100% guaranteed.

-That is great news for traveling families and makes the Priority Pass Select membership that is available via the Chase Sapphire Reserve more valuable than the other versions my a wide margin!
+That is great news for traveling families and makes the Priority Pass Select membership that is available via the Chase Sapphire Reserve more valuable than the other versions by a wide margin!